States get bolder about banning legacy admissions. What does that mean for equity?

 “As the organization that filed the federal civil rights complaint against Harvard University for its discriminatory legacy and donor preferences, we applaud California’s move.
 And we ask: Why is Massachusetts lagging behind on this critical civil rights issue?” said Iván Espinoza-Madrigal, executive director at Lawyers for Civil Rights Boston, in a statement after California’s decision.
 Mr. Espinoza-Madrigal called legacy admission an unfair and undeserved preference that is harmful to applicants of color.

 Along with members of Congress, the U.S. Department of Education and President Joe Biden have called out the practice, with Mr. Biden saying that it expands “privilege instead of opportunity.”
-Two-thirds of Americans say legacy should not be considered in college admissions, up from 68% in 2019, according to a 2022 Pew Research Center survey.
+Three-quarters of Americans say legacy should not be considered in college admissions, up from 68% in 2019, according to a 2022 Pew Research Center survey.

-Last week, Brown University’s student paper released the results of a poll in which nearly 60% of student respondents said they somewhat or strongly opposed legacy admissions.
+Last week, Brown University’s student paper, The Brown Daily Herald, released the results of a poll in which nearly 60% of student respondents said they somewhat or strongly opposed legacy admissions.
 The Ivy League school is considering whether it will continue the practice.
 Of the students who enrolled in the Class of 2027, for example, 8% are legacies, according to Brown.

 Some 460 private, nonprofit, four-year institutions reported that they do consider legacy admissions in a survey released last year by the National Center for Education Statistics.
 If it does do away with the practice, Brown will join the selective schools who don’t use it, including Johns Hopkins University, Amherst College, and the Massachusetts Institute of Technology.

-Note: Editor’s note: This story has been updated to correct the portion of Americans in the Pew survey who say legacy should not be included in college admissions.